 3. Effective monitoring and control of hazards ensures that any potential hazardous conditions are spotted and dealt with quickly.
 This minimises the chances of dangerous foodborne illness outbreaks.

-4. Good manufacturing practices help to ensure that products are made in a safe and reliable way.
+4. Also, Good manufacturing practices help to ensure that products are made in a safe and reliable way.
 This means that they are free from contaminants, and will not cause health problems when consumed.

-If you want to prepare your food products for sale, you need to follow the guidelines set forth by the Hazard Analysis and Critical Control Point (HACCP) system.
+So, If you want to prepare your food products for sale, you need to follow the guidelines set forth by the Hazard Analysis and Critical Control Point (HACCP) system.
 HACCP is a system used in the food industry to prevent food safety hazards.

 There are five basic steps in HACCP: plan, do, monitor, control, and report.

 The first step in HACCP is the plan.
 You need to decide what you want to achieve with your food safety program and figure out what needs to be done in order to achieve those goals.
 This includes creating a timeline for your program, identifying who will be responsible for each part of the process, and figuring out what resources you will need.

 The next step is do.
 This is where you take action on the plans you created in step one.
 This could involve preparing food products, testing them for safety, or issuing warnings or recalls.

 The third step is monitor.
 You need to keep track of what is happening in your food production area so that you can make adjustments as needed.
 This includes monitoring temperature, humidity, bacteria levels, and other indicators of food safety.

 At last, The fourth step is control.
 This is where you take steps